 You may think you know all there is to know about pandas, but did you know they’re on the endangered species list?

-In this blog post, I’m going to share some interesting facts about their life expectancy with you!
+In this blog post, I will share some exciting facts about their life expectancy with you!

 The average lifespan of a giant panda is 20 years in the wild and 27 years in captivity.